CarolineChirenje/blueprint1989/docs/technical documents/Infisical-Ubuntu-Deployment.md

 [Infisical] Loaded 8 secrets from environment 'prod'.
 ```

-If you see `[Infisical] Infisical:ClientId not set — falling back to appsettings.`, the `Environment=` lines in the systemd unit are not being read — double-check for typos and run `sudo systemctl daemon-reload` again.
+If you see `[Infisical] Infisical:ClientId not set â€” falling back to appsettings.`, the `Environment=` lines in the systemd unit are not being read â€” double-check for typos and run `sudo systemctl daemon-reload` again.

 ---